conversation/raca/README.markdown

 The Raca version number is < 1.0 because it's highly unstable.
 Until we release a 1.0.0, consider the API of this gem to be unstable.

+## License

+This library is released undr the MIT License.
+See the included MIT-LICENSE file for further details